AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 * https://github.com/ggerganov/llama.cpp/#hipblas
 * You can use `LLAMA_HIP_UMA=1` for unified memory for APUs
 * `uname -a` , `dkms status` and `apt list | grep rocm | grep '\[installed\]'` to get version numbers of kernel and libs
+* OpenCL via CLBlast is a universal/easy option, but gains vs CPU are less impressive (2X?)
+* As of 2023-01, Vulkan support is

 Let's run some testing with [TheBloke/Llama-2-7B-GGUF](https://huggingface.co/TheBloke/Llama-2-7B-GGUF) (Q4_0).